 Be part of the audience at ASM Live, the live internet talk show of asm2015.
 Microbiologists from selected talks will sit down and discuss their research in depth with host Stan Maloy, Chair of the Microbe Magazine Editorial Board.

-Tapings will take place at the New Orleans Ernest N. Morial Convention Center and meeting registrants are encouraged to attend.
+Tapings will take place in Meeting Room 351 at the New Orleans Ernest N. Morial Convention Center and meeting registrants are encouraged to attend.
 You can watch ASM Live below and topics will be archived immediately on YouTube and MicrobeWorld for future viewing.

 (To ask a question please tweet it using the hash tag #asmlive.
 ASM Live is now mobile friendly.)

 Please note: The following schedule is subject to change.
 All times are listed as Central Daylight Time.
 All events take place at the Ernest N. Morial Convention Center.

 9:30 a.m.
 CDT - Human Papillomavirus Vaccination: What Are College Students Thinking?

 Panelists will discuss their preliminary results from a survey of 192 Oakland University undergraduate female students that revealed that although a vast majority of them are aware of the HPV vaccine, about 54% are not vaccinated.
 This indicates a lack of understanding about the consequences of an HPV infection.

 Aishwarya Navalpakam, Oakland Univ.
 William Beaumont Sch. of Med.

 10:30 a.m.
 CDT - A Critical Role of the Plant Microbiome for Immunocompetency